fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

 We will now try to fix this by changing the so called "cloth-size" in the section "Height Normalization" in the expert settings of 3DFin.

-For this, we restart the 3DFin workflow and use the exactly same basic settings as in the run before but before we press the "compute" button, we switch to the "Expert"-tab of the 3DFin user interface and change the "Cloth resolution" to 0.4 m (marked in red in Fig. 32) and then press "Compute".
+For this, we restart the 3DFin workflow and use the exactly same basic settings as in the run before but before we press the "compute" button, we **switch to the "Expert"-tab** of the 3DFin user interface and **change the "Cloth resolution" to 0.4 m** (marked in red in Fig. 32) and then press **"Compute".**

 ![Figure 32: Change the cloth resolution.](Fig_32.png)

 **Figure 32: Change the cloth resolution.**

 The DTM obtained with these new settings looks notably better than the outputs of the first run.
-In a transect view (Fig. 33) it becomes is nicely visible that the terrain model now smoothly follows the shape of the ground shown in the original point cloud.
+In a transect view (Fig. 33) it is nicely visible that the terrain model now smoothly follows the shape of the ground shown in the original point cloud.

 ![Figure 33: The DTM now matches the point cloud nicely.](Fig_33.png) **Figure 33: The DTM now matches the point cloud nicely.**

-We furthermore can see that the number of detected trees has increased from 57 to 70.
+We furthermore can see in the console outputs as well as in the greated tabular output data that the number of detected trees has increased from 57 to 70.
 A visual screening confirms that all trees have now been detected.
 (Fig. 34).

 ![Figure 34: Stems are now well detected.](Fig_34.png)